 Ever heard of the Siamese cat breed?
 Just as the name suggests, this breed of cat originates from Thailand.
 Much like other countries, cats are common pets.
 However, there is a sizeable stray cat population.
 You will find whole families of cats walking along the side of the road and hidden in dark corners.
 Generally, these cats are looked after to an extent as people leave food out for them to eat.
 Other than that though, they are left to fend for themselves.

 Cat in Thai is ‘meeo’ (แมว).
-This one is quite easy to remember as it sound kind of like the sound that cats make – a meow.
+This one is quite easy to remember as it sounds kind of like the sound that cats make - a meow.

 Soi dogs, named after the alleyways and small roads they call home, can be found everywhere in Thailand.
 The story is the same for dogs as it is for cats: they are common as pets but there are also plenty of stray soi dogs.
 They are also usually fed by people leaving food and water around for them to eat.
 To some people, soi dogs have a bad reputation for being aggressive so some actively avoid walking near to them.

 Dog in Thai is ‘sunak’ (สุนัข).
 There can also be called ‘hmaa’ (หมา), though this is a bit more informal.